a-rosenberg/cookbook/recipes/lemon-red-pepper-quinoa-salad.md

 - 1/2 tsp kosher salt

 ### instructions
 1. Cook the quinoa.
-Thoroughly rinse dry quinoa while heating oil in medium pot over medium heat.
-When quinoa washed and pan hot, add drained quinoa and cook stirring to toast as the remaining water evaporates - about 2-3 minutes.
+Thoroughly rinse dry quinoa while heating oil in medium sized pot over medium heat.
+When quinoa are washed  and pan hot, add drained quinoa and cook stirring to toast as the remaining water evaporates - about 2-3 minutes.
 Stir in water and salt and bring to a rolling boil.
 Reduce heat to the lowest setting and cover the pot.
-Cook for 15 minutes, then take off heat and let sit, unopened, for
-5 more minutes.
+Cook for 15 minutes without removing the top, then take off heat and let sit, unopened, for 5 more minutes.
 Fluff with a fork and allow to cool some.
-2. Prep and combine the ingredients from cucumber to parsley in a large mixing bowl.
+1. While quinoa cooks, prep and combine the ingredients from cucumber to parsley in a large mixing bowl.
-3. Make the dressing.
+1. Make the dressing.
 Combine ingredients from olive oil to kosher salt in a mason jar.
 Put on the lid and give it a good shake.
-4. Once the quinoa has cooled a bit as to not cook the veggies, add to the mixing bowl and stir to mix.
+1. Once the quinoa has cooled a bit as to not cook the veggies, add to the mixing bowl and stir to mix.
 Shake the dressing again and pour over the mixture while stirring.
 It's good now a little warm, and will be good cold out of the fridge for another few days.

 ### notes